jorio/gitfourchette.org/guide/conflicts.rst

     .. figure:: /assets/screens/mergeparents.png

         Preview of the future merge commit's parents in the graph.
-Note the two dashed lines linking Uncommitted Changes to the branches being merged.
+Note the two dashed lines linking the Working Directory to the branches being merged.

 Aborting a merge
 ----------------